trebisky/orangepi/README.md

-This is a collection of programs I have been writing to run on the Orange Pi PC board.
+This is a collection of programs I have been writing to run on the Orange Pi PC and PC3 boards.
+These boards use the Allwinner H3 and H5 chips respectively.
+The H3 has a 4 core Cortex-A7 inside (32 bit armv7,
+while the H5 has a 4 core A53 (64 bit armv8) inside.
+Amazingly the peripherals wrapped around each CPU core are almost identical.

 They are what you might call "bare-metal" programming, although they get loaded by U-Boot.

 I also provide a disassembly of the H3 bootrom that I am working on annotating and studying as I find time.
+I have not invested much time in this (or needed to).

 For lots of notes and supporting information, see my website:

 http://cholla.mmto.org/orange_pi/

-If you want to follow my work in order, take them like this:
+If you want to follow my work in order, take them like this.
+For the H3 (Orange Pi PC):

 1. hello - first output to the serial port
 2. blink - blink both on board LED's